 - How to select brushes and rollers for exterior house painting?

 Choose the brushes or rollers depending upon the surface that is being painted.
-Large sized brushes and big rollers are ideal for painting the base or the body.
+Large-sized brushes and big rollers are ideal for painting the base or the body.
 For painting in corners, grooves or niches, and trims, you would need smaller or angular brushes.
-Rollers with long handles work best for places to far to reach by hand.
+Rollers with long handles work best for places too far to reach by hand.
 Choose rollers with plastic cores, rather than cardboard ones, as they are more durable and more suitable for repeated use.
-Make sure the rollers retain their shape even after squeezing or putting pressure, so that the painting is flat & even throughout.
+Make sure the rollers retain their shape even after squeezing or putting pressure so that the painting is flat & even throughout.

-- How to choose a exterior color palette?
+- How to choose an exterior color palette?

-- What is the best time for exterior painting of the house?
+- What is the best time for the exterior painting of the house?

 - How long does it take for the paint to dry and cure?

-Need more help with paint colors selection.
+Need more help with paint color selection.
 Find and explore colors.
 Check on Sherwin Williams and Miller Paint products: